-But if you’re too tight on the button, you risk losing the advantages being on the button gives you, like scooping up the dead money in the pot.
+But if you’re too tight on the button, you risk losing the advantages being on the button gives you, like scooping up the dead chips in the pot.
 An effective strategy is to open from the button or 3-bet the original raiser.
 The way you play will depend on the way the players in the blinds play, but you should look to raise from the button about 40 – 70% of the time.
-If the blinds are looser and 3-betting, you should open tighter, and if they’re not willing to play pots, dial up the aggression, break off the knob and scoop up that money!
+If the blinds are looser and 3-betting, you should open tighter, and if they’re not willing to play pots, dial up the aggression, break off the knob and scoop up them chips!

 What To Do When The Action Folds To You In The Small Blind

 When you’re in the small blind and the action folds to you, you should often raise.
 If you’re worried about what effect this may have post-flop, don’t.
-You stand a good chance of stealing the pot by using a opening small – about 2 – 2.5 times the big blind.
+You stand a good chance of stealing the pot by opening small – about 2 – 2.5 times the big blind.
 You can do this frequently until the big blind starts to 3-bet you.
 By raising in the small blind, you reduce the chances that you’ll have to play a hand out of position, which means you’ll have less information on which to act.

 Do You Flat Call Enough On The Button?
 Raise It!